cairo-book/cairo-book/src/ch04-04-traits-in-cairo.md

 ## Traits with generic types

-You would want to write a trait when you want multiple types to implement some functionality in a standard way.
-To do this, we use generic types.
+Usually we want to write a trait when we want multiple types to implement a functionality in a standard way.
+However, in the example above the signatures are static and cannot be used for multiple types.
+To do this, we use generic types when defining traits.

 In the example below, we use generic type `T` and our method signatures can use this alias which can be provided during implementation.